opensauceryafrica/bifrost/readme.md

 ```

-Using both GCS and Pinata in a Go project can be challenging since they require you to learn how to use two different tools with separate implementation patterns.
-However, there is a solution: `Bifrost`.
-With Bifrost, you can mount bridges to the providers you want and use the same function to upload files through any of these bridges.
-This makes it much easier to work with multiple providers and streamlines the development process.
+We can already see the challenges of the conventional methods since they require you to learn to use multiple packages with separate implementation patterns.
+Now this is why `Bifrost` comes in!
+With Bifrost, you can mount rainbow bridges to the providers you want and use the same set of functions to upload files through any of these mounted bridges.
+This makes it much easier to work with multiple providers and streamlines the development process to just one learning curve.

-Let's take a look at how Bifrost can solve this problem by showing how we can use it to rewrite the previous example in a more efficient way.
+Now, let's see how we can revamp the two samples above into something much more exciting with Bifrost.

 ## Using Bifrost